TPower2112/Tines-CS-RFM/README.md

-# Tines-CS-RFM
+# Tines-CrowdStirke-RFM
-A Tines Story that creates a report for CrowdStrike endpoints in Reduced Functionality Mode (RFM).
+A [Tines](https://tines.com) Story that creates a report for CrowdStrike endpoints in Reduced Functionality Mode (RFM).